OleCui/paper_TraNce/README.md

 # paper_TraNce
-This is the PyTorch implementation for paper "Disentangled Hypergraph Neural Network for Drug Repositioning".
+This is the PyTorch implementation for paper "TraNce: Type-aware Hypergraph Neural Network with Biological Mediators for Drug Repositioning".

 ## Introduction